caressingbeast/brandoscript/README.md

 ### Types and Structs

-- Built-in support for structs, optional types, unions, and advanced composition.
+- You can define structs, optional types, unions, and even compose new types from others.

 ```brandoscript
 define User = {
   id: Number,